A Macro-sociological analysis of Canada at the societal level and an examination of some of the major social institutions.

 - The Question of Autonomy

 By the end of this course, you will develop an ability to apply sociological knowledge to understand Canadian society.
 You will:

-- understand how the realities that the Canadian peoples encounter are the result of their ongoing interactions and struggles over their collective life together, and
+- Understand how the realities that the Canadian peoples encounter are the result of their ongoing interactions and struggles over their collective life together,